Living in Saudi Arabia

 Most employers will provide accommodation when you sign a contract with them, but it will differ on whether or not this apartment will be within a compound.
 Be sure to speak with the school about what you're looking for to ensure that you don't end up in a bad living situation.

-Consider who you're bringing with you as well - your spouse and children (if you have them) will probably be happier in a compound, as they'll have more freedom there.
+Consider who you're bringing with you as well - if you're bringing along a spouse and children, they will probably be happier in a compound, as they'll have more freedom there.

 Western compounds are also good for teachers who are still getting used to living the Middle East, and many people end up moving out of a compound after a few years.
 This allows you to get the best of both worlds and experience more of the culture first-hand once you're ready to do so.